Pharmaciens Sans Frontières: Long term projects

-In addition to various emergency operations in Sri Lanka, Haiti, Myanmar, India, Indonesia, Pakistan, Kenya, Bangladesh and on the Philippines the Pharmacists without borders Germany work on long-term projects in the following countries:
+In addition to various emergency operations in Sri Lanka, Haiti, Myanmar, India, Indonesia, Pakistan, Kenya, Bangladesh and the Philippines Pharmacists without borders Germany works on long-term projects in the following countries:

 Argentina

-The aid of the Pharmacists without borders Germany in Argentina is versatile: In various locations and projects this organisation provides the supply of medicinal products, the construction of well-functioning pharmacies in health centres, dental hygiene projects for children as well as training courses in the healthcare sector.
+The aid of the Pharmacists without borders Germany in Argentina is versatile: In various locations and projects, this organisation provides the supply of medicinal products, the construction of well-functioning pharmacies in health centres, dental hygiene projects for children as well as training courses in the healthcare sector.

 Their tasks include the supply of the health centre with essential pharmaceuticals, especially for people with chronic diseases such as diabetes, hypertonia and asthma.
 The organisation also provides reagents and test strips.

 Haiti

-Since 2008 the Pharmacists without borders Germany are involved in several aid projects in Haiti.
+Since 2008 the Pharmacists without borders Germany has been involved in several aid projects in Haiti.

 The focus of their efforts is to create an access to health care and essential drugs for the people who need it the most.
 After the emergency operations in 2008 (hurricane), 2010 (earthquake) and 2010-2011 (Cholera intervention) the Pharmacists without borders Germany are focussed on the expansion of a health centre in Léogâne, a city southwest of the capital Port-au-Prince.